 Unwanted.
 That’s how I felt my entire childhood life while growing up in the Message.
 My parents were high school sweethearts and only teenagers when I was born.
 My dad had wanted my mom to undergo an abortion.
-Obviously though, she kept me, and they were married.
+Obviously though, she kept me, and they married.
 My parents joined the Message when I was in kindergarten.
 They were mired in a rocky marriage, and I think the promise of a closer walk with God through special revelations attracted them to it.
-Unfortunately, the Message was the perfect environment for abusive homes.
+Unfortunately, the Message was the perfect environment for creating abusive homes.
 It gave the “head of the home” the ultimate authority and created overly submissive wives who enabled their husbands.

 I love my parents dearly.
 They are good people with big hearts, and I really mean that.
 My dad is adventurous and loves to be generous and fun.
 He is more giving to the less fortunate than any Message follower I know.
 He recently gave his life to Christ, too, which I am so thankful for.
 My mom is sweet and caring.
 She gives from the heart and is my hero.
 Anyone who knew half of what she’s been through would be amazed at her strength to stand up for herself.
 I consider them good parents.
 Not perfect, which no parent ever is.
 They struggled with their own hurts.
-Ultimately, like most parents, they did what they thought was best.

 Our house had good memories but, unfortunately, some terrible ones, too.
 I was called ugly and told I was hated.
 My birth was blamed for causing unhappiness.
-Sometimes quality time meant watching porn on the bed or couch together.
+Sometimes quality family time meant watching porn on the bed or couch together.
 During my dad’s first affair, my brother and I accompanied him to his girlfriend’s house so we could play with her son while they went to the back bedroom.
 I had to run for my life on at least two occasions, once when I was 5 or 6 (I ran away because I was told I’d be put in jail for talking to the police) and again when I was older (I was threatened at knife-point).
 I gave up complaining about the abuse because I was told it was my fault if I didn’t fight back harder.
 I was ridiculed for crying or showing fear, so I learned to hide my feelings.
 I was covered in bruises often, and after being questioned at school, I started wearing long sleeves when necessary to hide my arms.
 Then the cutting began.
 The only place I felt safe was in my bedroom with the door locked, but even then, the pain was so deep within.
 I cut my arms and wrists with kitchen knives to ease the hurt in my heart.
 At least for those few moments, I, not someone else, was in control of the pain.

-I felt unwanted by the Message and its church members.
+I also felt unwanted by the Message and its church members.
 The Message stole my self worth.
 Somewhere around the time I was a young teenager, I realized the prophet’s hateful teachings against bastards were about me.
 According to him, God wouldn’t accept bastard-born children into the Kingdom of Heaven because they had to pay for their parents’ sin.
 Despite that teaching, I did receive a personal relationship with Jesus.
 Message churches were very isolated and even more cliquish within.
 Very few families included my family in after-church activities, and I always felt like I was on the outside of the group.
 I felt secluded from girls my age because I didn’t choose to get married when I was 17 or 18.
 I even lost friends over my choice to go to college like my mom had.
 My mom was a single parent later in my childhood, and she was abandoned by the church even more than her children.
-On one occasion, we were invited to dinner at our pastor’s house, only to have my mom be put to work serving and cooking for all the other families that were also invited.
+On one occasion, we were invited to dinner at our pastor’s house, only to have my mom be put to work serving and cooking for the pastor and all the other families that were also invited.
 The Message still binds my mom to singleness, even though her own pastor's daughter was allowed to divorce and remarry in the Message.

 Copyright © 2019 Casting Pearls Project - All Rights Reserved.